owaspsamm/website/content/en/samm-identity/_index.md

 **[Writing guidelines](/samm-identity/writing-guidelines/):** tone, punctuation, terminology, and mechanics.
 Start here if you are writing or editing content.

-**[Design system](/samm-identity/design-system/):** color tokens, typography, spacing, components, and CSS conventions.
-Start here if you are building or styling a page.

 ---

 ## Who SAMM is